quiltedhills/htfc3-kubejs_patches/README.md

 • Things made from vanilla crafting tables now also accept TFC workbenches <br/>
 • Made vats, stovetop pots and stovetop grills count as oven-insulating blocks <br/>
 • Increased the output of the wool block crushing recipe <br/>
+• Made the Brass Chunk Loader recipe retain the ghast if the andesite loader used for the recipe had one prior <br/>

 ### Food-related:
 • Improvements for bowl-based foods, like soups and salads <br/>